Logarithms and Square Roots of Real Matrices: Jordan Decomposition and the Real Jordan Form

 Proposition \ref{rearrange} shows that every (complex) matrix, $A$, is similar to a real Jordan matrix.
 Unfortunately, if $A$ is a {\it real\/} matrix, there is no guarantee that we can find a {\it real\/} invertible matrix, $P$, so that $A = P J P^{-1}$, with $J$ a real Jordan matrix.
 This result known as the {\it Real Jordan Form\/} is actually true but requires some work to be established.

-To the best of our knowledge, a complete proof is not easily found.
-Horn and Johnson state such a result as Theorem 3.4.5 in Chapter 3, Section 4, in \cite{HornJohn}.
-However, they leave the details of the proof that a real $P$ can be found as an exercise.
-We found that a proof can be obtained from Theorem \ref{elemdiv1}.
-Since we believe that some of the techniques involved in this proof are of independent interest, we present this proof in full detail.
-It should be noted that we were inspired by some arguments found in Gantmacher \cite{Gantmacher1}, Chapter IX, Section 13.
+In this section, we state the theorem without proof.
+A proof based on Theorem \ref{elemdiv1} is given in Section \ref{sec6}.

 \begin{thm} (Real Jordan Form) For every real $n\times n$ matrix, $A$, there is some invertible (real) matrix, $P$, and some real Jordan matrix, $J$, so that

 For every Jordan block, $J_r(\lambda)$, of type (1), $\lambda$ is some real eigenvalue of $A$ and for every Jordan block, $J_{2r}(\lambda, \mu)$, of type (2), $\lambda + i \mu$ is a complex eigenvalue of $A$ (with $\mu\not= 0$).
 Every eigenvalue of $A$ corresponds to one of more Jordan blocks of $J$.
 Furthermore, the number, $m$, of Jordan blocks, the distinct Jordan block, $J_{s_i}(\alpha_i)$, and the number of times, $m_i$, that each Jordan block, $J_{s_i}(\alpha_i)$, occurs are uniquely determined by $A$. \end{thm}